 The name of our congregation comes from Acts Chapter Five.
 On the day of Pentecost, the Apostles boldly proclaimed the good news of forgiveness through faith in Jesus.
 Because so many people in Jerusalem believed this message, some of the religious leaders of the day became angry.
 They had the apostles thrown in prison.
 That night, the angel of the Lord opened the doors of the jail and led them out.
 "Go stand in the temple courts," he said, "and tell the people the full message of this NEW LIFE."
 (Acts 5:20).

 We chose this name for our congregation to remind us of the new life we have through faith in Jesus.
 We believe that our God works in our lives through His life-giving word and sacraments.
 We count on God the Holy Spirit to work in us so that we can live our new life to the glory of God.

 Pastor Andrew Bauer is New Life's current pastor.
-He originally hales from North Platte, Nebraska, the sixth of seven children.
+He originally hails from North Platte, Nebraska, the sixth of seven children.
 He grew up first in Denmark and then Two Rivers, Wisconsin.
 In 1981 he graduated from Manitowoc Lutheran High School.
 In 1985 he received a Bachelor of Arts degree from Northwestern College in Watertown, Wisconsin.
-In 1989 he graduated from Wisconsin Lutheran Seminary in Mequon, Wisconsin, with a Master of Divinity degree.
-Pastor Bauer also received a Master of Science degree from Winona State University in 1995.
+In 1989 he graduated from Wisconsin Lutheran Seminary in Mequon, Wisconsin, with a Masters of Divinity degree.
+Pastor Bauer also earned a Masters of Science degree from Winona State University in 1995.